cloud-custodian/cloud-custodian/docs/source/azure/configuration/functionshosting.rst

 Successive policy deployments will only create a new Function App for the policy, because the rest of the infrastructure can be shared.

+Note: Python 3.6 or higher is required to deploy a policy to an Azure Function.

 Azure Modes
 ###########